 Cooking

-Avial is a mixture of vegetables with varied cooking time. so we are dividing the vegetables to three according to their cooking time.
+Avial is a mixture of vegetables with varied cooking times.
+So, we are dividing the vegetables into three according to their cooking time.
 First, we add it hard to cook vegetables.
-Once it is half done, we add the medium to cook veggies, and finally easy to cook vegetables.
-This may sound very difficult, but very easy once you understand the idea behind this.
+Once it is half done, we add the medium-to-cook veggies and easy-to-cook vegetables.
+This may sound difficult, but it is straightforward once you understand the idea.

-Once the drumstick is cooked 25% add salt, spring beans, chayote, potato.
+Once the drumstick is cooked at 25%, add salt, spring beans, chayote, and potato.

-Adding salt while you add the medium to cook vegetables, helps for even spreading.
+Adding salt while adding the medium to cook vegetables helps spread even.

-Once veggies are half done, add easy to cook vegetables like plantain, carrot, green peas.
+Once veggies are half done, add easy-to-cook vegetables like plantain, carrot, and green peas.

 Final touches